AxoIsAxo/EnhancedPets/README.md

 ## ⚠️ Known Notes

-- Aggressive mode picks "valid nearby" targets in line-of-sight that aren't friendly or yours; it's not restricted to monsters only
+- Aggressive mode defaults to attacking all hostile mobs, but can be configured to target Players, Animals, or Mobs specifically via the GUI.
 - The config option "ocelot-taming-legacy-style" is reserved for future expansion
 - Station and Target modes are mutually exclusive.
 Setting a target clears the station, and vice-versa.